ShamRockkShake/mec-cs140-sp2025-in-class-7-count-the-clicks-inclass-count-clicks/README.md

-# CS 140 In Class Assignment: Button Counter
+# CS 140 In Class Assignment 7: Button Counter

 Create a simple interactive web page using HTML and JavaScript.
 This page will contain a button that, when clicked, increments a counter displayed on the page.
 An alert will display every time the counter reaches an even number.